gazaskygeeks/Coding-Foundations-course/coursebook/session-13/loops.md

-## <a href='#loops' id='loops'>Loops </a>
+## Loops

 Loops are used to execute the same block of code again and again, as long as a certain condition is met.
 The basic idea behind a loop is to automate the repetitive tasks within a program to save the time and effort.

-### Kinds of Loops:
+### Types of Loops:

-JavaScript supports different kinds of loops:
+JavaScript supports different types of loops:
-- **for** — loops through a block of code until the counter reaches a specified number.
+- **for** : loops through a block of code while a specified condition is true.
 - **while** : loops through a block of code while a specified condition is true.
-- **do…while** — loops through a block of code once; then the condition is evaluated.
+- **do…while** : loops through a block of code once; then the condition is evaluated.
 If the condition is true, the statement is repeated as long as the specified condition is true.
-- **for…in** — loops through the properties of an object.
+- **for…in** : loops through the properties of an object.
-- **for…of** — loops over iterable objects such as arrays, strings, etc.
+- **for…of** : loops over iterable objects such as arrays, strings, etc.

 ### The for Loop